 Miguel Toribio-Mateas, MSc BSc (Hons) – Editor in Chief

-Miguel brings to Nutrition Evidence 20 years of expertise in database development, having worked for some of the world’s top scientific, technical and medical publishers in a variety of senior roles, from product management to training.
+Miguel brings to Nutrition Evidence 20 years of expertise in online research, having worked for some of the world’s top scientific, technical and medical publishers in a variety senior roles, from product development to education and training.

 Click here for more about Miguel.

-Emma Hendricks, BSc (Hons) DipION (distinction) – Managing Editor
+Emma Hendricks, BSc (Hons) DipION – Managing Editor

-Emma brings to Nutrition Evidence expertise in applied social search, information management and analysis, and technical tool development.
-She is also published in the Journal of Psychology, Public Policy and Law.
+Having worked for the Police force as a senior researcher, Emma brings to Nutrition Evidence expertise in applied social inquiry, information management and analysis, and technical tool development.
+She is published in the Journal of Psychology, Public Policy and Law.

 Click here for more about Emma.